merlinepedra/OD1N/README.txt

 $ ./0d1n

  What this IT ?
-  this is another Web POST,GET test tool lol
+  this is another Web fuzzer tool...

  need libcurl to run